mapprotocol/docs/rpc-api/RPC-API.md

 ##### Parameters
 DATA, 20 Bytes - address to check for balance.
-QUANTITY|TAG - integer block number, or the string "latest", "earliest" or "pending", see the default block parameter
+QUANTITY|TAG - integer block number, or the string "latest", "earliest" or "pending", see the [default block parameter](#the-default-block-parameter).

 ##### Returns